Partial-View Object View Synthesis via Filtered Inversion: Experiments

 \subsection{Setup}

 All methods are evaluated on real-world images.
 We assume a sequential observation of RGB images and instance segmentation masks from a camera moving in the scene relative to the object.
 We evaluate the model with either the first 1, 3, or 5 frames as input and report reconstruction quality metrics on frames 6 and onward.
 We report reconstruction quality metrics given the first 1, 3, and 5 frames of the object.
 This allows us to assess the ability of each method to incorporate information from multiple frames in an online setting.
-Note that we do not use depth information but assume known camera poses and intrinsics.
+Note that we do not use depth information but assume known camera poses and intrinsic.
+In this paper, methods compared within the same table are provided with the same estimated poses and segmentations.

 \paragraph{Metrics.} For novel view synthesis, we report PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable} reconstruction quality metrics.
 PSNR measures reconstruction quality at the pixel level, while SSIM and LPIPS take into account semantic perceptual similarity.
 For the additional experiment on shape reconstruction, we use Chamfer distance and F1 score, following \cite{gkioxari2019mesh}.